 During the miraculous process of delivering a baby, many factors come into play that contribute to the burning of calories.
 As a woman who has experienced childbirth firsthand, I can attest to the immense physical and emotional exertion involved.
 From the onset of labor to the final pushing stage, the body undergoes a series of complex events that require significant energy expenditure.

-See also How many calories does noom allow
+See also How many calories are in a plate of french fries

 One crucial factor that influences the number of calories burned during childbirth is the duration of labor.
 Naturally, the longer the labor process, the more calories are expended as the body continuously works to birth the baby.
 Additionally, the intensity and frequency of contractions also impact the energy expenditure.
 Intense and frequent contractions demand more effort from the muscles, consequently leading to higher calorie burn.